 What’s life like as an expat in Qatar?
 Here’s a close look at all aspects, from healthcare and housing, to work and play.

 In Qatar, expat life sits at the intersection of tradition and modernity.
 Conservative values underpin everyday life in this small, high-income, country.
 Qatar’s rapid development is fueled by oil and gas exports.
-As a result, some two million internationals live and work in Qatar.
-That’s about 88% of the population.
+As a result, some two million internationals live and work in Qatar, comprising 95% of its total workforce.
 Residents benefit from good healthcare, education, and salaries.
 But, as with anywhere in the world, there are some challenges to living in Qatar as an expat.

 To answer key questions about the Qatar expat experience, the topics covered below include:

 - What’s it really like to live in Qatar?

 - Can I afford life in Qatar as an expat?

 - What’s it like to work in Qatar?